cchabanois/mesfavoris/README.rst

 .. image:: /docs/urlBookmarks.png?raw=true
     :alt: Url bookmarks in the *Mes Favoris* view

-- url bookmark to gdrive file : Copy the url and paste it to the *Mes Favoris* view.
+- url bookmark to Google Drive file : Copy the url and paste it to the *Mes Favoris* view.
 The file title and icon will be used for the bookmark.
 - git bookmark : will add information from the git project to the bookmark
 - git commit bookmark : bookmark to a git commit.
 To add a bookmark to a commit, open it in the commit viewer and add your favori as usual